-Three hundred seventy-five reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
-Of these, 213 (57%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.
-Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.
+Four hundred eighteen reports were received for events managed as anaphylaxis (i.e., the client received epinephrine for a suspected anaphylactic reaction).
+Of these, 230 (55%) met the Brighton Collaboration definition for anaphylaxis with diagnostic certainty levels of 1, 2, or 3.16 Upon further review of these reports, many may reflect events such as anxiety or pre-syncopal (fainting) events.

-Fifty-eight reports of cellulitis were received.
-Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction, a reaction described by "others", rather than cellulitis.
-None of these reports were confirmed by microbial testing.
+Sixty-five reports of cellulitis were received.
+Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis.17 None of these reports were confirmed by microbial testing.

-Two hundred seventy-one reports (7.3%), including some of the events described above, were considered serious (refer to serious AEFI definition above).
-Of these, 255 individuals were admitted to hospital, including 3.6% of cases reported as anaphylaxis.
+Three hundred twenty-one reports (7.2%), including some of the events described above, were considered serious (refer to serious AEFI definition above).
+Of these, 304 individuals were admitted to hospital, including 3.1% of cases reported as anaphylaxis.

-One-hundred-and-twelve reports contained a diagnosed neurological event.
-Fifty-six individuals experienced Bell's palsy within 30 days following COVID-19 vaccination.
+One hundred and thirty-eight reports contained a diagnosed neurological event.
+Seventy individuals experienced Bell's palsy within 30 days following COVID-19 vaccination.
 Four individuals were admitted to hospital and diagnosed with transverse myelitis, including one with a history of multiple sclerosis.
-An additional two individuals were reported as having transverse myelitis, however, one had a clinical diagnosis unconfirmed by diagnostic imaging and the other's workup was inconsistent with transverse myelitis.
-Thirty-five individuals were reported with seizures (28.6% of which were hospitalized), including 13 with a history of a seizure disorder.
-Four individuals were admitted to hospital for an intracerebral hemorrhage, one of whom had a subsequent encephalopathy.
-One individual was hospitalized for aseptic meningitis and another for encephalitis presumed to be viral in nature.
-One individual developed encephalopathy attributed to a workplace toxin exposure and was hospitalized; this event was reported because of its coincidental temporal association to COVID-19 vaccine receipt.
+An additional three individuals were reported as having transverse myelitis, however, one had a clinical diagnosis unconfirmed by diagnostic imaging, one had a workup inconsistent with transverse myelitis, and the last one is currently being investigated for several differential diagnoses other than transverse myelitis.
+Forty-one individuals were reported with seizures (19.5% of which were hospitalized), including 13 with a history of a seizure disorder.
+Four individuals were admitted to hospital for an intracerebral hemorrhage, one of whom experienced encephalopathy.
+Four additional individuals were hospitalized for encephalitis or encephalopathy: one developed encephalitis presumed to be viral in nature; one developed encephalopathy attributed to a workplace toxin exposure and was hospitalized (this event was reported because of its coincidental temporal association to COVID-19 vaccine receipt); one individual with multiple chronic neurologic conditions developed encephalopathy presumed to be unrelated to the vaccine; one individual with several comorbidities was hospitalized for encephalopathy and made a spontaneous and full recovery within days, without a specific cause identified.
+One individual was hospitalized for aseptic meningitis.
 There were seven reports for individuals hospitalized with Guillain-Barre Syndrome (GBS), now all discharged.
 Three of these reports followed AstraZeneca vaccine.
-A possible infectious cause of GBS was not identified in five cases but followed an illness compatible with recent infection of unknown cause for the other two cases.
-GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.
-12,16,17 Finally, there have been three reports of sudden hearing loss verified by audiology testing.
+A possible infectious cause of GBS was not identified in five of the cases but followed an illness compatible with recent infection of unknown cause for the other two cases.
+GBS cases following COVID-19 vaccines have been identified in Canada and internationally, but rarely.^{14,18,19} Finally, there have been three reports of sudden hearing loss verified by audiology testing.
 Two individuals had a sensorineural hearing loss (SNHL), and the other had either sensorineural or conductive hearing loss.
 Two individuals recovered their hearing with treatment and the third individual's hearing was still improving at the time of this report.
-One U.S. study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.
+One U.S. study has looked at an association between COVID-19 vaccines and SNHL and found rates after vaccination did not exceed background rates in the general population.20